 Second (and this is important): I am not an oncologist.
 I am a general practice vet who works in one of the most isolated places on Earth.
-Hawaii is about 3,000 miles from California, in the middle of the Pacific.
+Hawaii is about 3,000 miles from California and 3,000 miles from Japen, in the middle of the Pacific.
 There are very few veterinary specialists; I simply don’t have the option to refer advanced cases out of my practice.
 I deal with every type of animal illness and concern, every day.

 This makes my experience broad and very wide in scope compared to many of my colleagues on the mainland.
 I am sometimes forced to take a broad view of illnesses and look for overall patterns to help me treat patients, and this can result in unusual methods and unconventional ideas.